Collaborating beyond borders

 Since we began planting and protecting trees in 2005, wildfires and extreme weather have occurred frequently in the countries in which we work, and we have learned how to respond.
 The problem of crabs was more unusual.

-Our team in Mozambique was intrigued by the Brazil team’s method.
+Our reforestation team in Mozambique was intrigued by the Brazil team’s method.
 When they tried it out for themselves, the crabs could no longer eat the propagules, allowing the seeds to grow into healthy mangroves.
-Despite unconventional bumps in the road such as crabs eating propagules, our teams continue to share creative solutions with each other, further building relationships across our project nations and significantly increasing the likelihood of tree survivability.
+Despite unconventional bumps in the road, such as crabs eating propagules, our teams across the globe continue to share creative solutions with each other, further building relationships across our project nations and improving our reforestation practices.